My child is turning 18 shortly after the program starts, how does this affect eligibility?

 Can students have cars on campus?

 High school student vehicles are discouraged.
-Should a student demonstrate need to bring a vehicle, parking is available in regular lots on campus (not at the dormitory unless required for mobility impairment).
+Should a student demonstrate need to bring a vehicle, parking is available in regular lots on campus.
 High school students with cars are not allowed to give rides off campus to other students.
 High school students should not accept rides from undergraduate students with cars.

 Free local transportation is available through the Island Explorer bus system with a pick up/drop off location very close to the campus.